zmenlove/HealthTracker/README.md

 ---

 ## Installation
+1. **Find the Installation Folder**
+Navigate to the Release portion of the Git Page

-1. **Download the Application**:
+1. **Download the ZIP File**:
-- Downlaod the HealthTracker.exe file from the release folder.
+- Download the HealthTrackerApplication.zip file from the release folder.

 2. **Run the Application**:
-- Double click the exe file to launch the application.
+- Double click the exe file to install and launch the application.

 ## Usage
 - From main menu select one of the following options.